mikerst/mikethomas.design/src/work/accessibility-audit-guidelines.md

 ---
-title: Improving the accessibility of B2B SaaS app
+title: Improving the accessibility of a B2B SaaS app
 worktype:
 - accessibility
 - project management